Zest-studi-o/Gamer-Quiz/README.md

  ![Fav icon](docs/features/feature-fav-icon.png)

   * This will allow the user to clearly identify the site when having open multiple tabs.
-  *  Each page has a unique tittle that indicates this to the user for easier navigation.
+  *  Each page has a unique title that indicates this to the user for easier navigation.
 ---

 **Custom cursor**

 ![Custom cursor](docs/features/feature-cursor-icon.gif)

-  *  A custom cursor video game themed when hovering clickable items in the website.
+  *  A custom cursor video game themed when hovering clickable items on the website.
 ---

 **Home page:**